dmackey199/IPPD_ImgProc/interfacing-camera/getting-started.md

 ## Interfacing the Camera
 Here is the tutorial used that is very helpful and includes pictures for installation. https://www.dexterindustries.com/howto/installing-the-raspberry-pi-camera/

+1. Connect the camera following the tutorial above.
+The blue tape should face the ethernet port.
+2. Make sure the camer is enabled: Preferences > Raspberry Pi Configuration > interfaces > enable camera
+3. For changes to take affect, the pi must be rebooted.

 Upon reboot, type
 ```
 vcgencmd get_camera